I offer short, medium and long-term counselling and therapy to individuals of all ages, and with virtually any issues.

 Occasionally, it might be helpful to arrange sessions which last more than one hour (for example, for certain types of trauma work).
 In this case, the client would pay for the time spent in the session, but we might adjust the fee to keep it manageable.

 Young people are welcome to contact me on a confidential basis.
-In the case of a young person it may often be an adult who pays for the sessions, but this does not mean I will share any information with the adult without the young person's permission.
+In the case of a young person or student it may often be a parent or other adult who pays for the sessions, but this does not mean I will share any information with the adult without the young person's permission.
 If the involvement of an adult would cause a problem for the young person, I can usually negotiate a fee with them which they can manage by themselves.

 Maps & Directions